Axe, Boot and Crampon Advice

 NB Unlike ski boots (which have a standard heel and toe shape to clip into various ski bindings) there is no standard heel/toe shape for mountaineering boots – which makes things very difficult for crampon manufacturers!
 The upshot is that the best crampon fit for your boot may not be the model that you’ve researched online – so it’s best to take your boots down to a shop with a good selection of crampons and try different models on the boots to see how they fit.

 Some boot/crampon manufacturers also have collaborations – eg Grivel and Scarpa – the idea being that Grivel crampons are designed to fit well on Scarpa boots.
 This doesn’t guarantee that all Grivel crampons give the best fit on all sizes and all models of Scarpa boots, but at least it’s a start.

 Technical Climbing Crampons

-For a technical crampon that is also very good for steep ice climbing, then look at the Petzl Lynx – this is a modular design so it weighs a bit more, but it has vertically orientated front points and several different options for varying styles of climbing.
+For a technical crampon that is also very good for steeper alpine ice climbing and pure waterfall ice climbing, then look at the Petzl Lynx – this is a modular design so it weighs a bit more, but it has vertically orientated front points and several different options for varying styles of climbing.
 In a similar vein, amongst hard Scottish winter activists nowadays, Petzl Darts set up with mono points are pretty much universal.

 A word of warning about super light alloy ski touring crampons like the Camp XLC models – these are great for ski tours where you carry them most of the time and only ever climb steep snow, but they are not suitable for summer alpinism or any other technical use, as they won’t stand up to the abuse.